Please confirm topic selection

 • 15% complication rate

-• revision arthroplasty (hemiarthroplasty or total hip arthroplasty)
+• revision arthroplasty (hemiarthroplasty or conversion to total hip arthroplasty)

 • indications